jcsec-security/learn-solidity-security/examples/README.md

 - Commit and reveal scheme implementations (PoC can be found in test/)
 	- Pre-computable
 	- Replayable (+ frontrun)
+- Upgradability related
+	- Storage collision between Proxy and Implementation

 ## Next steps

-The current version is `v0.3`.
+The current version is `v0.4`.
 At the moment I would like to achieve the below in order to upgrade it:

 :pushpin:`V1.0`